Certificate in Biblical Studies

 The program of study for the Catholic Bible Institute is cyclical, including a year of studies focusing on the Old Testament, and a year of studies on the New Testament.
 Upon successful completion of the first two years (first two courses), students will be awarded a certificate of completion in Biblical Studies.

-A third year, focusing on particular skills for working with adults and running a parish-based Bible study program, is offered to those looking to be commissioned by their local diocese as bible study facilitators.
+A third year, focusing on particular skills for working with adults and running a parish-based Bible study program, is offered to those looking to be commissioned by their local diocese or archdiocese as Bible study facilitators.

 Who Should Participate